outde-xyz/website/topic_ideas/thomas.md

 # It's all about the base

 # what the heck is generalization, what does it cost, and why do we care?

+- can be tied into Hayes paper

+# Unifiers and dividers

+- mathling used to be all about unifying, bringing things together
+- with subregular complexity, we're divvying things up again